Day 261: Buffalo Springfield (For What It's Worth)

 I don't know how to judge the worth of it after all this.
 A key value to "For What It's Worth" resonated well past 1967, resurrected and covered more often than not.
 Cher released a version in 1969, David Cassidy in 1974, Holly Beth Vincent in 1982, Rush in 2004, Ozzy Osbourne in 2005, Queensrÿche in 2007, and Steve Nicks in 2022 (to highlight just a few).

 Not only does the "it" seem relevant year after year, the "it" seems unwilling to be confined by genre.
-More than most other frequently covered songs (please, no one needs to cover "Landslide" ever gain), "For What It's Worth" lends itself to new sounds coming down almost every time.
+More than most other frequently covered songs (please, no one needs to cover "Landslide" ever again), "For What It's Worth" lends itself to new sounds coming down almost every time.
 Nicks' version fills it with swirling organs and slide guitar; Queensrÿche does pretty much what you would expect, making metal out of folk; Vincent infuses her version with sleighbells and percussion and the creepiest statement of "paranoia strikes deep" out of all of these versions.

 As I often had to confess to students, rules, even S&W's, are made to be broken.
 With this song, all seems worth it.
 Indefiniteness embraced and replicated.